Pulok000/Django-Portfolio/README.md

 # Django-Portfolio

-This was my first web app  project which was completed back in January 2019.I was learning Django framework and created a simple portfolio site.
+This was my first web app  project which was completed back in January 2019.I was learning Django framework and created a simple portfolio site.The focus was to

 - Create a simple web app
 - Use API to collect random jokes